ibm-cloud-docs/key-protect/manage-scc.md

 compliance for your organization.
 {: shortdesc}

 With the {{site.data.keyword.compliance_short}}, you can:

-* Monitor for controls and goals that pertain to {{site.data.keyword.keymanagementserviceshort}}.
 * Define rules for {{site.data.keyword.keymanagementserviceshort}} that can help to standardize resource configuration.

-## Monitoring security and compliance posture with {{site.data.keyword.keymanagementserviceshort}}
-{: #monitor-kp}

-As a security or compliance focal, you can use the {{site.data.keyword.keymanagementserviceshort}} [goals](#x2117978){: term} to help ensure that your organization is adhering to the external and internal standards for your industry.
-By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a [profile](#x2034950){: term}, you can identify potential issues as they arise.

-All of the goals for {{site.data.keyword.keymanagementserviceshort}} are added to the {{site.data.keyword.cloud_notm}} Best Practices Controls 1.0 profile but can also be mapped to other profiles.
-{: note}

-To start monitoring your resources, check out [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic-security-compliance-getting-started)

-### Available goals for {{site.data.keyword.keymanagementserviceshort}}
-{: #kp-available-goals}

-* Ensure {{site.data.keyword.keymanagementserviceshort}} service is accessible only using private endpoints.
-* Ensure automated rotation for root keys is enabled (this lifecycle applies to {{site.data.keyword.keymanagementserviceshort}} service generated keys only).
-* Ensure deletion of all keys in {{site.data.keyword.keymanagementserviceshort}} service instance requires dual authorization.
-* Ensure all encryption (root) key material is imported into the {{site.data.keyword.keymanagementserviceshort}} service using an import token.
-* Ensure {{site.data.keyword.cloud_notm}} Monitoring is enabled for all {{site.data.keyword.keymanagementserviceshort}} service instances.
-* Ensure key management service has high availability.

-This service supports the ability to view the results of your configuration scans in the {{site.data.keyword.compliance_short}}, as well as allowing for the enforcement of defined rules.
-It is not necessary to set up a collector to use configuration rules.
-{: note}

 ## Governing {{site.data.keyword.keymanagementserviceshort}} resource configuration with config rules
 {: #govern-kp}